canonical/ubuntu-pro-client/README.md

 * An Ubuntu SSO account holder must obtain a contract token from https://ubuntu.com/advantage.
 * Run `sudo ua attach <contractToken>` on the machine
-  - Ubuntu Pro images for AWS and Azure perform an auto-attach without tokens
+  - Ubuntu Pro images for AWS, Azure and GCP perform an auto-attach without tokens
 * UA Client reads config from /etc/ubuntu-advantage/uaclient.conf to obtain the contract_url (default: https://contracts.canonical.com)
 * UA Client POSTs to the Contract Server API @